supreme-gg-gg/bonsai-watering/README.md

 Praxis II -- Bonsai soil moisture monitoring and watering system

+## Development Notes

+`firmware` contains code for Raspberry Pi.
+Require: `RPi.GPIO, PiCamera2, bleak`

+`mobile-ios/Bonsense` is the official iOS Swift/SwiftUI application.
+Dependencies: `CoreBluetooth, AVFoundation`

 ## TODO

-1. Integrate the current Bonsense app with existing CoreBluetooth test

-2. Fix BLE connection and characteristic read/write with Raspberry Pi Bleak client
+- [ X ] Fix BLE connection and characteristic read/write with Raspberry Pi Bleak client

-3. Finalise the data interface for moisture sensor data

-4. Calibrate the moisture sensor (potentially using ML/statistical methods)

-5. Wait for dataset for smartphone photo and transfer learn for bonsai soil

-6. Deployment using CoreML to the real-time photo prediction
+- [ ] Switch roles of central and peripheral for more robust BLE connection

+- [ ] Setup picamera, perform testing of the photo approach and spectorsocpy approach

+- [ ] Finalize data interface, implement SwiftData persistant storage and AnalyticsView

+- [ ] Use ML and stat methods to calibrate the moisture sensor (once we have ADC)

+- [ ] Smartphone photo model training + deployment with CoreML and to Raspberry Pi with the PiCam

 ## Optional

 1. Test NIR spectroscopy (need NIR source and diffraction spectroscope)

-2. Enhance the overall UI/UX of the app
+2. Enhance the overall UI/UX of the app, enhance dark mode color scheme and style

 3. Fix the camera view so that the camera is displayed in the box, not a popup where you take a photo

 4. Implement AR feature to direclty recognize and display a moisture level / alert tag on top of the bonsai for maximum convenience (UX!!)

-5. Implement water level data storage and analytics (with SwiftData)